thehig/turtleChallenge/README.md

   * has two actions, `MOVE` and `ROTATE`
 * Actions
   * contains a list of actions to be taken in the form `mmrrrrmmrmrmmm` with no spaces, carriage returns or commas.
+* GameState
+  * Contains a grid, and a constructor for manipulating that grid

 ### Modules

 * Engine
-  * The engine module is responsible for taking a `Settings` object and an `Actions` object and combining the two to create a `Turtle` at the indended output location by iterating through the Actions and applying them sequentially until an end case occurs
+  * The engine module is responsible for taking a `Settings` object and an `Actions` object and combining the two to create a `GameState`
+  * Assuming the `GameState` does not throw an error on creation, it will represent the current state of the game, the board, any mines, exit and/or turtle
+  * The Engine has an `applyAction` static function that takes `GameState` and `Action` as parameters and returns a new `GameState` with the `Action` applied, or throws an error
   * End cases are represented by the `TurtleState` enum.
 An end case of each enum value can have only a single implication
     * Initializing - Turtle has not yet been put on the board
     * Success - Turtle moved to the `Exit` grid location